image stacy reynaud

 I'm in a dysfunctional relationship - with West Vancouver.
-You know I moved out of West Van in July, right?
-I was just getting too bitter about the clash of ideas in regards to housing, being ripped off in rent, and all the bloody traffic on Marine Drive.
+I moved out of West Van in July.
+I was getting too bitter about the clash of ideas concerning housing, being ripped off in rent, and all the bloody traffic on Marine Drive.
 Well, I'm moving back.
-Turns out I'm not the only one that's getting fed up though:

 You can watch the 'boisterous' council meeting on video and read the full meeting agenda from October 20th here.